ArchangelX360/dataset-visualizer/README.md

 # Yahoo!
 Cloud Serving Benchmark Web Application

-A web application which communicate with the visualisation part of Yahoo!
-Cloud Service Benchmark.
+A web application which displays measures stored by the visualisation part of Yahoo!
+Cloud Service Benchmark or other softwares.

 ## Requirements